Skip to main content

 • Lead gets a brief holding email: “Thanks for the request — someone from our team will be in touch shortly.”

-• A task is created for your designated assignee with the full submission + the AI’s reasoning (“Submission says urgent water leak — needs immediate dispatch”).
+• A task is created for your designated assignee with the full submission + the AI Receptionist’s reasoning (“Submission says urgent water leak — needs immediate dispatch”).

 • A notification fires to that assignee’s bell + email.